fresho-dev/mancha/README.md

 a series of plugins.
 Each plugin is only applied if specific conditions are met such as the HTML element tag or attributes match a specific criteria.
 Here's the list of attributes handled:

-- `:data` provides scoped variables to all subnodes, evaluated asynchronously
+- `:data` provides scoped variables to all subnodes, evaluated using `jexpr`
   ```html
   <div :data="{ name: 'Stranger' }"></div>
   ```